 The world tourism industry saw a 4.5% rise in outbound trip in the first eight months of 2015, and in 2016, further growth of 4.3% is expected.
 Those who love to travel are undeterred by the multiple problems that the world is facing today.
 This does not mean travelers are willingly venturing into the strife zones, but that they have become more cautious.
 Thanks to the internet and the rise of media, people are getting near real time information about developments in all the corners of the world, which helps them identify how they will impact their travel plans.

 Thousands and thousands of people, for example, will be pouring to Brazil in order to witness the grandest sporting spectacle in the world - the Olympics.
 These visitors will not only be sports fanatics; there will be international correspondents, foreign delegates, and not to mention, the participating athletes.
 However, the country is also witnessing an outbreak of the Zika virus.

-As a precautionary measure, people are not only getting vaccinated and carrying emergency medical supplies, but also purchasing a travel insurance or an international health insurance plan, depending upon their requirements.
+As a precautionary measure, people are not only getting vaccinated and carrying emergency medical supplies, but also purchasing a travel insurance or an international travel health insurance plan, depending upon their requirements.
 If you travel anywhere in the world, it is always prudent to invest in an insurance plan that covers medical contingencies.

 There is a certain degree of confusion when people are asked about the difference between travel insurance and international health insurance.
 What is certain is that they are not similar, although how exactly they differ in their nature and objectives is a question that has many individuals perplexed.